antwonjones02/Dashboard-Z/README.md

 ## Features

 - **Dashboard Overview**: Get a quick snapshot of your workflow
-- **Project Command Center**: Manage all your projects in one place
+- **Project Command Center**: Manage all your projects in one place with Kanban board functionality
-- **Task Flow Manager**: Organize and track tasks across projects
+- **Task Flow Manager**: Organize and track tasks across projects with priority management
-- **Stakeholder Nexus**: Manage relationships with key stakeholders
+- **Stakeholder Nexus**: Manage relationships with key stakeholders and track interactions
 - **Meeting Intelligence**: Schedule and track meetings
 - **Settings**: Customize your experience
 - **CSV Import/Export**: Import and export data using CSV files